cuemacro/finmarketpy/README.md

 # Coding log

+* 14 Oct 2015 - Added capability to do parallel downloading of market data (thread/multiprocessing library), with an example for benhcmarking and bug fixes for Bloomberg downloader
+* 25 Sep 2015 - Refactored examples into different folders / more seasonality examples
 * 19 Sep 2015 - Added support for Plotly choropleth map plots & easy downloading of economic data via FRED/Bloomberg/Quandl
 * 12 Sep 2015 - Added basic support for PyFolio for statistical analysis of strategies
 * 04 Sep 2015 - Added StrategyTemplate for backtesting (with example) & bug fixes